-The four basic parts of a syllabus are:
+The four basic parts are:

-Reading materials and supplies This syllabus section lists books, online resources, and other content you will need for class.
+Reading materials and supplies This section lists books, online resources, and other content you will need for class.
 Additional tools, like a calculator or specific software, will be listed here, too.
 Typically there is a note about which materials are required and which are recommended.

-If you do not know where to find the syllabus for any of your classes, your professor or teaching assistant can help.
+If you do not know where to find the syllabuses for any of your classes, your professor or teaching assistant can help.
 Make sure to ask them on the first day of class so that you are prepared for the rest of the semester.

-Be prepared for class
+Key preparations for class

-Know how you will be graded
+How you will be graded

-Connect with professors and classmates
+Preferred ways to connect with professors and classmates

-You can print out the syllabus for each class and keep it in a binder, or just bookmark it for easy access online.
+Here is a study tip: review all of your syllabuses at the beginning of the semester and enter important due dates into your calendar.
+Print them out for every class and keep them in a binder, or bookmark them for easy access online.
 That way, any time you have questions, you know exactly where to look.